Trauma & PTSD Therapy

 PTSD (Post-Traumatic Stress Disorder) is a mental health condition that can develop after a traumatic event, characterized by persistent symptoms like flashbacks, nightmares, and avoidance behaviors that significantly impact daily life.

-Causes, Symptoms, and Effects
+Causes, Symptoms, and Effects of PTSD

 Emotional and psychological trauma is an emotional response to a distressing event or situation that breaks your sense of security.
 Traumatic experiences often involve a direct threat to life or safety, but anything that leaves you feeling overwhelmed or isolated can also result in trauma.

-Physical Symptoms
+Physical Symptoms of PTSD

 Physical symptoms of post-traumatic stress disorder (PTSD) can vary but often include: